 Northern Virginia is part of the Washington D.C. metropolitan area, within the Commonwealth of Virginia.
-It is located in the northeastern part of the Commonwealth of Virginia along the borders of Maryland and Washington D.C.
+We’ve outlined the pros of living in Northern Virginia, one of America’s most historic regions, below.

 Top 5 neighborhoods in Northern Virginia

 Lovers of nature, technology, history, education, entertainment, and culture will all find their calling here.
 Virginia’s solid economy, excellent colleges and universities, and rich history are just a few of the many things that residents love about the Old Dominion.

 Zip Moving and Storage wants to make your move to Northern Virginia easy by providing you with research to help inform your decision about where to move.
 Here’s a list of the top 5 places to live in Northern Virginia:

 - Arlington – Arlington County sits on the border of Washington D.C. and Virginia.
 It’s been consistently rated as one of the best places to live in America, and it’s easy to see why!
 Just across Potomac, Arlington is conveniently located close to the capital, while maintaining a suburban feel that attracts families and those who work in D.C.
 The cost of living in Arlington is reasonable if you compare it with Washington D.C., Boston, or New York.